msakai/bnn-verification/miplib2024_submission/additional_files/README.md

 subject to f(x⁰ + ε) ≠ f(x⁰)
 ```

-In this data set, the task is hand-written digit classification.
+In this dataset, the task of neural networks is hand-written digit classification.
 The input space of f comprises 8-bit images of size 28×28 (784 pixels in total), and the output space is {0, …, 9}.

 ```
 f: {0,…,255}⁷⁸⁴ → {0,…,9}